Step 1: Understand your participant’s plan

 - submitting an enquiry through our service hub .

-If a plan manager wants to end their relationship with a participant, this can be done in the provider portals.
-Plan managers need to give participants 28 days notice.
-This should be outlined in the service agreement.
-They also need to continue to meet their obligations until the relationship ends.
+If a plan manager wants to end their relationship with a participant, it can be done in the provider portals.
+Plan managers need to give participants 28 days’ notice.